vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Parameśvarī, mistress of this *cakra* , is purifi cation of the intellect.

-The quality she possesses is beauty. //133// She rests on the planes of *piṇḍ a* , etc., of the Lord, the subject who enjoys all that can be enjoyed, which is to say, the intellect and the variety of all \[that the intellect perceives\]. //134// Her nature is the supernatural power of growing at will.
+The quality she possesses is beauty. //133// She rests on the planes of *piṇḍa* , etc., of the Lord, the subject who enjoys all that can be enjoyed, which is to say, the intellect and the variety of all \[that the intellect perceives\]. //134// Her nature is the supernatural power of growing at will.
 She must be worshipped with all the ritual off erings and services.

 *tattadākārabuddhyātmabhogyabhoktur mahīśitu ḥ * //133//

-*piṇḍ ādipadaviśrāntisaundaryaguṇasaṁyutā * /
+*piṇḍādipadaviśrāntisaundaryaguṇasaṁyutā * /

 *cakreśvarībuddhiśuddhirūpā ca parameśvarī* //134//